 In order to increase the reserve ratio back to its original level (6%), the banking system will start calling back some of its loans early.
 The banking system starts by recalling 5 billion worth of loans that are required to increase the reserves.
 Since, individuals hold all money in the banks, repayment of loan results in a reduction of demand deposits by 5.
-Thus, the new reserve ration becomes 49/895=5.47%, which is still lower than desired 6%.
+Since there is a withdrawal and deposit of 5, the cash amount on the asset side remains unchanged after the first call-in of loan.
+However, the new reserve ratio becomes 49/895=5.47%, which is still lower than desired 6%.
 The banking system continues to call back additional loans.
 At every stage loans outstanding and demand deposits decrease resulting in contraction of money supply.
 This process continues until reserve ratio reaches 6%.

-The final effect on money supply can be calculated using the money multiplier, which is defined as 1/rr = 1/0.06 = 16.67.
+The final effect on money supply can be calculated using the money multiplier, which is defined as 1/rr = 1/0.06=16.67.